typelevel/Laika/docs/04-customizing-laika/06-overriding-renderers.md

 `Element` is the base type of the document AST and represents the AST node to render, `String` is the render result in the expected target format.

-See @:(The Document AST) for more details about the various node types
+See [The Document AST] for more details about the various node types

 Defining a Render Function